Scroll. Tap. Skip. That’s how most content lives and dies today.

 Add interactive elements, sprinkle in multimedia, and keep your tone human.
 That’s how you turn passive viewers into active participants.

-Crafting Stories That Actually Boost Engagement
+Crafting Stories That Boost Engagement

-Let’s be real—most digital stories don’t stick.
+Most digital stories don’t stick.
 They scroll by.
 Forgotten in seconds.
 Why?
 Because they’re just content.
 Not stories.

-Here’s how to craft stories that your audience feels—and clicks, comments, or shares without a second thought:
+Here’s how to craft stories that your audience feels, and clicks, comments, or shares without a second thought:

 1. Start with your audience, not your brand